Strict local martingales and bubbles: Introduction

 This formula does not require $X$ to be a true martingale, but is also valid for strict local martingales.
-However this changes if we go from puts to calls.
-The general idea is to reduce the call case to the put case by a change of measure with Radon-Nikodym density process given by $(X_t)_{t\geq0}$ as done in Madan et al.~(2008) in the case where $X$ is a true martingale.
+However, if we go from puts to calls, the strict locality of $X$ is relevant.
+The general idea is to reduce the call case to the put case by a change of measure with Radon--Nikodym density process given by $(X_t)_{t\geq0}$ as done in Madan et al. \cite{MRY} in the case where $X$ is a true martingale.
 However, if $X$ is a strict local martingale, this does not define a measure any more.
 Instead, we first have to localize the strict local martingale and can thus only define measures on stopped sub-$\sigma$-algebras.
 Under certain conditions on the probability space, we can then extend the so-defined consistent family of measures to a measure defined on some larger $\sigma$-field.
-Under the new measure the inverse of $X$ turns into a true martingale.
-The conditions we impose are taken from F\"ollmer (1972) , who requires the filtration to be a standard system (cf.~Definition \ref{standard}).
-This way we get an extension of Theorem 4 in Delbaen and Schachermayer (1995) to general probability spaces and c\`adl\`ag local martingales.
+Under the new measure, the reciprocal of $X$ turns into a~true martingale.
+The conditions we impose are taken from F{\"o}llmer \cite{exit}, who requires the filtration to be a standard system (cf. Definition~\ref{defss}).
+This way we get an extension of Theorem~4 in Delbaen and Schachermayer \cite{DSbessel} to general probability spaces and c\`adl\`ag local martingales.
 We study the behavior of $X$ and other local martingales under the new measure.

-Using these technical results we obtain decomposition formulas for some classes of European path-dependent options under the NFLVR condition.
-These formulas are extensions of Proposition 2 in Pal and Protter (2007), which deals with non-path-dependent options.
+Using these technical results, we obtain decomposition formulas for some classes of European path-dependent options under the NFLVR condition.
+These formulas are extensions of Proposition~2 in Pal and Protter \cite{PalP}, which deals with nonpath-dependent options.
 We decompose the option value into a difference of two positive terms, of which the second one shows the influence of the stock price bubble.